Headers¶

 Header Mappings¶

-The header mappings are defined in the HeaderMappings
+The header mappings are defined in the HeaderMappings class:

 public class HeaderMappings {